exasol/python-exasol/README.md

 1. Make sure you have ODBC and EXASolution ODBC installed and configured on your system.
 We recommend to create a DSN pointing to your database instance.
-Read the README of the EXASolution ODBC driver package for details.
+Read the [README](https://www.exasol.com/portal/display/DOWNLOAD/6.0) of the EXASolution ODBC driver package for details.

 2. Install a recent version of the PyODBC package.

-3. Recommended: Install a recent version of the Pandas package, which is recommended but not required.
+3. Install a recent version of the Pandas package.

 4. Install the EXASolution Python package using the following command:
 ```